 "What we need to do is to build new homes," NHF campaigns director Ruth Davison told BBC Radio 4's Today Programme.

-"Governments of all colour have not properly understood that we in the grip of a housing crisis, and unless they do something about it an entire generation will be locked out of decent housing."'Expensive and unregulated'
+"Governments of all colour have not properly understood that we in the grip of a housing crisis, and unless they do something about it an entire generation will be locked out of decent housing."